Swallowing Exercises- Lip-Closure-Lip-Seal Exercises

 serves as a reminder to you to do your exercises as prescribed.
 It also provides helpful

-and when you did them.
+you did them.
 Also note any problems, so you can discuss them with your SLP.

 time.
 You may have bedside swallowing exams.
 And you may have imaging tests, such